 Install Additional Packages

-- Open your R installation.
+- Open your R console.

 - Using the R console, install the packages listed below using commands like the following (you may want to vary the value of repos depending on your geographic location):